 It was catering dinner parties that lead me to develop a blender method to make mini vanilla bean creme brûlée.
 Using the blender makes it easier and faster to make from a few to dozens.
 My recipe makes 12-13 two-ounce creme brulees.
 The mini size allows guests to satisfy their sweet tooth with a few sweet bites without overdoing following a big meal.
 No dessert guilt!

-For vanilla, I prefer vanilla bean paste to extract because it is more concentrated and more heat resistant than extract.
-My favorite is Tahitian Gold.
+Chef's tip on vanilla: For vanilla, I prefer vanilla bean paste to extract because it is more concentrated and more heat resistant than extract.
+My favorite vanilla is Tahitian Gold.
 It provides bold, rich vanilla flavor and you get beautiful vanilla bean flecks in your custard.
-They sell to commercial culinary businesses and finally offer smaller sizes for home chefs!
-Plus they offer many wonderful vanilla products.
-If you love vanilla (and I do), check out their page.
+If you love vanilla (and I do), check them out.

 Add all of the ingredients to the blender and blend on the lowest speed for one minute, long enough for the sugar to dissolve.
 Do not blend on high speed as you will aerate the liquid custard, develop unwanted bubbles and the texture will not be right.

 After blending, allow it to stand for a few minutes to allow bubbles to subside.
 After filling the ramekins, you can pop any large bubbles with a toothpick, but don't worry too much.
-Any small bubbles are covered with coarse sugar and burned with a blow torch before serving, hiding imperfections.
+Small bubbles are covered with the coarse sugar and burned with a blow torch before serving, hiding imperfections.

-- Separate your eggs while they are cold and allow them to stand at room temperature for about an hour to get the chill off.
+- Separate your eggs while they are cold.
 Cold eggs separate easier than warm.

-- Two-ounce ramekins are available at cooking stores and online.
+- Two-ounce or two and a half ounce white ramekins are available at cooking stores and online.
 Sizes vary, so you may get 13 versus 12.

 - Bake in a large flat-bottomed baking pan such as a roasting pan so the ramekins sit totally flat.